 The Wildhorse Gold Mine is a lode mining property with a very long and well-documented history.
 The mine was and has been worked solely by hand by Mr. and Mrs. Mendhom using a single jack and working from 30-100 feet underground.
 Average recovery values are documented at a staggering one hundred and seventy (170) oz of gold and seven hundred and sixty (760) ounces of silver PER TON.
 This is high-grading at its best.
 Work the vein and not the host rock.

-The mine consists of a single shaft which is where all ores have been developed underground.
+The mine consists of a single shaft which is the reported convergence for several large gold and silver veins underground.
 There is also a small gravity mill that was used to process the ores prior to shipping to the US Mint.

 The mine was surveyed by a Barrick Mining Geologist in 2015.
 The underground workings are much more extensive than previously reported and are estimated at a minimum of 1200’.
 These workings will require stabilization and shoring as they are very near the water table line.
 As such they are damp and oft times filled with 1-2 feet of water.
 Gold in appreciable values was noted in the workings and similar to 1973 reporting, the veins were noted to be convergent outside the workings and not parallel as had been reported previously.

 There were permits in place for operations in 1995.
 However, when the property was surveyed by Gold Rush Expeditions, Inc.® in 2014, there was no evidence of any work that had been done since the 1970s aside from some road clearing.